Barbara615/mist/docs/use-cases/README.md

 Ad-hoc analytics tools for business users (hosted notebooks - web apps for business users)

 ### Read More
-Please check out detailed overview and coding tutorial for [Enterprise Analytics Applications](/docs/use-cases/enterprise-analytics.md).
+Please check out the detailed overview and coding tutorial for [Enterprise Analytics Applications](/docs/use-cases/enterprise-analytics.md).

-## (2) Realtime Machine Learning Applications
+## (2) Real-time Machine Learning Applications
 ### Technical nature
-Machine learning models trained in Apache Spark MLLib or other ML framework could be automatically  deployed as a synchronous low latency web services and used for a single row scoring (or serving).
+Machine learning models trained in Apache Spark MLLib or another ML framework could automatically be deployed as a synchronous low latency web services and used for a single row scoring (or serving).
 ### Examples
 Fraud detection